 Q: Will we really save money?
 Isn’t an RV rental expensive?

 A: No. Or yes.
 It depends upon several factors.
 First is the amount of time you wish to spend in Alaska.
 Companies typically rent by the week, with discounts for early reservations <—important to note that if you haven’t reserved by March or April, you may be out of luck.
-A weekly rental with Great Alaskan Holidays averages between $250-$350/night, depending upon the size of the RV.
-ProTip: Make reservations NOW and reduce that rate as low as $179.95/night.
+A weekly rental with Great Alaskan Holidays is great example, depending upon the size of the RV.
+ProTip: Make reservations NOW and reduce that rate significantly.